WebAssembly/spec/document/syntax/values.rst

 ~~~~~

 The simplest form of value are raw uninterpreted *bytes*.
-In the abstract they are represented as hexadecimal literals.
+In the abstract syntax they are represented as hexadecimal literals.

 .. math::
    \begin{array}{llll}